THE EARLY YEARS

 There followed a desperate chase scene, between a cyclist and a pedestrian, resembling a scene from an ancient Keystone Cops b&w movie.
 The burly and capable policeman, a former military man, was not to be denied his prey.

 Ultimately, Vrba was again pinned by an expert.
-The policemen explained why he was suspicious: Earlier, when he saw Vrba inside a cafe, he had noticed Vrba was wearing two pairs of socks.
+The policeman explained why he was suspicious: Earlier, when he saw Vrba inside a cafe, he had noticed Vrba was wearing two pairs of socks.
 That made no sense in warm weather.

 His captor asked, “Are you a Jew or a thief?”